Last updated on July 14th, 2022 at 04:29 pm

-Passing out and on holiday traditions that I have created are the presents that I share every day throughout the month of December.
+Holiday traditions that I have created throughout the years are the presents that I share every day throughout the month of December with family and friends.

-There are the frosty winter vineyard hikes collecting mistletoe, holly and wild rosehips, then returning back with muddy boots, rosy cheeks and an appetite for hot cocoa with fresh vanilla whipped cream and candy canes.
+There are the frosty winter vineyard hikes through the property collecting mistletoe, holly, and wild rosehips, then returning back with muddy boots, rosy cheeks, and an appetite for hot cocoa with fresh vanilla whipped cream and candy canes.

 I love Christmas . . .

-Poking oranges with whole cloves, creating the intoxicatingly aromatic pomanders is another of our favorite traditions, passed to me by Grammy, and I think of her in these moments, and count another blessing.
+Poking oranges with whole cloves, and creating the intoxicatingly aromatic pomanders is another of our favorite traditions, passed to me by my grandmother, and I think of her in these moments, and count another blessing.

-We selected our perfect box of Christmas cards when we were at Crater Lake this past September, and each member of our family signs and they are delivered to the post office where we receive packages and cards from friends and loved ones.
+We selected our perfect box of Christmas cards when we were at Crater Lake this year and each member of our family signs, and they are delivered to the post office where we receive packages and cards from friends and loved ones.

 This week begins the . . .
 Baking!
 Baking!
 Baking!

 While my husband, Bryan, continues to track and make the wines at the winery during the week, the children and I will dance around the cozy home, making a mess of Santa size proportions rolling out dough, cracking walnuts collected from the ground out front, cooling and wrapping up cookies and turning our kitchen into a real elves workshop.